-The independent assurance report for the 2020 audit period was published in 2021 and can be found here, 'Independent Assurance Report on compliance with specified elements of the Scheduling and Dispatch process for the 12 month period ended 31 December 2020'.
+The independent assurance report for 2022 was published in 2023 and can be found here, 'Independent Assurance Report on compliance with specified elements of the Scheduling and Dispatch process for the 12-month period ended 31 December 2022'.

-There were no findings from the 2020 audit, that required Section 5.2 above to be updated.
-We will update the BMPS to reflect any process impact of an audit.
+There were no findings from the 2022 audit that require the BMPS to be updated.
+We will update future iterations of the BMPS to reflect the findings of future audits where required.